dxw/password-check/readme.txt

 Step 3:

-WordPress has a minimum password length of 1, and passwords are hashed using an MD5-based algorithm instead of a real password hashing algorithm (such as bcrypt, scrypt, or PBKDF2).
+WordPress has a minimum password length of 1, and passwords are hashed using an MD5-based algorithm instead of a more secure password hashing algorithm (such as bcrypt, scrypt, or PBKDF2).

 We recommend addressing those issues, but we don't recommend a particular plugin.
 However if you think WordPress should have these (basic) features, you should register your interest on the tickets: